 In order to get your personal and personalized user account (or to extend its validity term) for the Lichtenberg high performance computer, the following user regulations have to be accepted and signed (pp. 7+8 only).
-For legal reasons, the regulations are only available in German.
+For legal reasons, the regulations are available in German.
+A translation is provided.

 Do not share your account, neither by passing on your password nor by sharing your ssh key!